 Disadvantages: moving the unit needs to be done from the ground, smaller basket.

 Best use: small jobs with plenty of room.

 Unders and Overs

 In Australia, EWP’s are divided into two categories: under 11m and over 11m.
 This means that their reach [where the basket can get to] is either under or over 11m from the centre of the turntable.
-Why did they draw a line in the air at 11m?
-Because they wanted to, that’s why.
-Srslytho, there will be a safety reason – it will be something like a significantly higher number of incidents occurred at heights over 11m .
-In either case, in the land down under, before you operate any kind of EWP you need some training.
+In either case, in the land down under, before you operate any kind of EWP you need some training and competence verification.

-To swing the baby booms you need this qualification.
+To swing baby booms you need this qualification.
 It’s a one day course that involves detailed theory & practical training & testing.
 Training units include pre-starts, hazard identification and machine operation.
 This means you can operate any elevated work platform of any description with a reach of less than 11m.
-When you think about it 11 metres is still pretty high.
-That’s three-and-a-half floors with 10ft ceilings.
-Four-and-a-half at 2.4m ceilings.
-Or one average mosquito from a typical North Queensland summer.
+11 metres is still quite high.
+That’s three-and-a-half floors of 10ft ceilings.
+Four-and-a-half floors at 2.4m ceilings.

-Entitled TLILIC0005, you actually get a licence to operate at the end of it, which is a far more serious obligation that the handling ticket on the > 11m qual.
+Entitled TLILIC0005, you get an HRW licence to operate at the end of it, which is a far more serious obligation than the < 11m qual.
 But just because you can operate larger machines doesn’t mean you automatically can operate under 11m ones.
-You will still need the < 11m ticket.
+You will still need the < 11m training.
 This course runs for two full days.
 Given that you can go and jump in a 50m boom pretty much straight away, a strict two day course is probably a good thing.

 Ready or Not